Amazon Simple Storage Service (S3) plugin

 Access IDs (Credential Parameters)

-The two access IDs that are required for communicating with S3 (Access ID and Secret Access ID).
+Required.
+The two access IDs that are required for communicating with Amazon S3 (Access ID and Secret Access ID).
 The configuration stores these as a credential, putting the Access ID in the user field of the credential and the Secret Access ID in the password field of the credential.
-(Required)

 Attempt Connection?

-If the checkbox is selected, the system tries a connection to check credentials.
-(Required)
+Required.
+If selected, the system attempts a connection to check credentials.

 Debug Level

-Provide the debug level for the output: 0=errors only, 1=normal headers and responses, 2+=debugging information included.
-(Required)
+Required.
+Provide the debug level for the output:

 CreateBucket